Melodrama is a widely misunderstood term but has its place in good storytelling. What is melodrama, and how do we write it?

 Tip 8: DON’T LET THE IMPROBABILITY TAKE OVER THE STORY

 Write of the improbability sparingly.
-Don’t let it become commonplace.
-The amount of reality versus magic has to be balanced.
+Don’t let the big weird event become commonplace.
+The amount of reality versus ‘improbably, magical thing’ has to be balanced.
 A story in which literally anything can happen is a story in which nothing makes sense.

-If you’ve got a monster, don’t trot it out in every chapter or the reader will start to yawn.
-The monster you imagine, as a reader, is much more frightening than the monster you see.
+In other words, if you’ve got something functioning as a storytelling monster, don’t trot it out in every chapter or the reader will start to yawn.
+The monsters audiences imagine are more frightening than the monsters they see.

-Notes above are largely from Anson Dibell’s book on writing: Plot
+Notes above are from Anson Dibell’s book on writing: Plot and a Draft Zero podcast from Stu and Chas with Stephen Cleary.